Steelers News

 Justin Fields has run the first-team offense throughout training camp after Russell Wilson injured his calf during the Steelers’ conditioning test.
 Tomlin said that he expects Wilson back in a more full capacity shortly, but has Fields sufficiently made this a genuine competition?

-And that limited window in the first preseason game certainly doesn’t paint a complete picture of Fields.
-Personally, I think they gave way too many snaps to Kyle Allen, unless they don’t plan to play him in the final two games.
+That limited window in the first preseason game certainly doesn’t paint a complete picture of Fields.
+Personally, I think they gave way too many snaps to Kyle Allen unless they plan to play him in the final two games.

 Arthur Smith talked about how the Steelers are looking at the long game now, part of which is evaluating Fields.
-But they are going to need to see more than two drives at the start of a preseason game to get a better feel for who he is and if he can be their starter—especially if they are considering starting him over Russell Wilson.
+But they will need to see more than two drives at the start of a preseason game to get a better feel for who he is and if he can be their starter—especially if they are considering starting him over Russell Wilson.

 To Top